DonSchenck/containers-k8s-workshop/README.md

 ### Why Is This Powerful (and cool)?

-In our applications inside kubernetes, we can address this service by name, "resthost".
+In our applications inside Kubernetes, we can address this service by name, "resthost".
 No matter how many pods are running, they all sit behind the "resthost" service.
 That's where scaling benefits us.

 If we're running this on a public-facing server (on prem, AWS, Azure, etc.) we can assign a DNS entry to the IP address and port for this service.
 This won't change, no matter what we do behind the scenes.
 For example, we can run multiple versions at the same time, or we can upgrade to a new version with zero downtime -- something called a "Rolling Update".
 We can use Canary Deployments and Blue/Green Deployments.
 All while any code that uses our service does not need to change.